-BJP looted people and used it to win elections: Mayawati hits back
+'BJP-RSS against development of Dalits': Mayawati gives casteist colour to raids against brother

 "If these people are targeting me, then imagine how they will target the common man.
 People need not be afraid.
 I will always stand by them," she added.

 The ED and the Income Tax department, both have been investigating cases of money laundering against Mayawati's brother.
 Both Incomes Tax department, as well as the Enforcement Directorate, have been probing cases of money laundering against Mayawati's brother.
-During demonetisation, the Enforcement Directorate detected Rs 1.43 crore deposited in Anand Kumar's bank account.

 "They have looted people to get this money and they used it to win elections.
 I want to ask PM, narendramodi and AmitShah where they are getting their money from?
 Who is funding them?
 Shouldn't the people be made aware of this?:" she said.

 "BJP leaders should have a better look at themselves & see how much money and assets they have?
 We know that BJP leaders have got more than Ts 2000 crore deposited into their bank accounts.
 They have never revealed this.
 Isn't this a benami property?"Mayawati.
-Said.